-- The reforms, popularly known as liberalization, privatization and alabalization, popularly known as liberalization, privatization and fundamental globalisation, spelt a major shift in economic philosophy and fundamental change in approach and had two major objectives: - reorientation of the economy from a centrally directed and highly controlled one to a market friendly or market oriented economy. - 2. macroeconomic stabilization by substantial reduction in fiscal deficit. - As we know, the momentum for reforms originated in the critical economic, fiscal and balance of payments crises.
-Therefore, the reform package was structured as a core package of mutually supportive reforms to address the balance of payment crisis and the structural - The policy paradigm focused on shifting from central direction to
+- The reforms, popularly known as liberalization, privatization and globalisation, spelt a major shift in economic philosophy and fundamental change in approach and had two major objectives: - 1. reorientation of the economy from a centrally directed and highly controlled one to a 'market friendly' or market oriented economy. - 2. macroeconomic stabilization by substantial reduction in fiscal deficit. - As we know, the momentum for reforms originated in the critical economic, fiscal and balance of payments crises.
+Therefore, the reform package was structured as a core package of mutually supportive reforms to address the balance of payment crisis and the structural - > The policy paradigm focused on shifting from central direction to